WamWooWam/WamBot.Twitch/README.md

 ## WamCash
 In lieu of a real channel points API that can give and take channel points, WamCash is a points system that allows people to generate points by watching your stream.
 Users get 50c/minute in chat, and W$100 every time they stop by your stream.

-###### \* Results are not guaranteed, I cannot be held responsible for any physical harm, damage to property or other ill effts that come from use of these lines.
+###### \* Results are not guaranteed, I cannot be held responsible for any physical harm, damage to property or other ill effects that come from use of these lines.
 Always ask the bill payer's permission before going online.
 Your home is at risk if you do not keep up payments on a mortgage or any other loan secured on it.
 May contain nuts.
 Always keep away from children.
-Calls cost 15p from a BT landline plus your standard network charge, calls from other providers or mobiles may cost consderably more.
+Calls cost 15p from a BT landline plus your standard network charge, calls from other providers or mobiles may cost considerably more.